muratk3n/thirdwave/en/README.md

 ```

 An area 290 km x 290 km. of panels.
 SA Rub' al Khali desert is 650,000
-km^2, 1/7th of that area is needed approximately.
-It's not a small
+km^2, 1/7th of that is needed approximately.
+It's not a small area,
-area, sure, but not insane large, like Texas?
-If we are desparate, we
+sure, but not insane large, like Texas?
+If we are desparate, we might
-might see some unorthodox engineering.
+see some unorthodox engineering.

 ---